xcamarillox/proyecto-3/README.md

 ### Some technical objectives that are sought are the following:

  - Application of a single page or Single Page Application (SPA).
- - Make a connection to an external API to consume data.
+ - Make a connection to an external API to consume data (JSON).
  - Use of Bootstrap with predefined styles.
  - Use a development environment with Node.js.
  - Use of fetch for data consumption.